Introduction: By Gary

 St. Andrews is an extraordinary

-historical novel that ventures a guess as to the identity of
+historical novel (based on true events) that ventures a guess as to the identity of

 a real-life historical figure known to golf collectors as the